elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

-Step 1: Suppose that we are interested in predicting the probability of a call within a certain group of incoming calls to be associated with a suspicious transaction and based on historical data, the probability of a call to have a topic of suspicious transaction is about 0.3.
-This can be represented using a Beta distribution with $\alpha = 75$ and $\beta=175$
+Step 1: Suppose that we are interested in predicting the probability of a call within a certain group of incoming calls to be associated with a suspicious transaction.
+Based on historical data, average probability of a call to be associated with a suspicious transaction is about 0.3.
+This can be formulated using Beta distribution with $\alpha = 75$ and $\beta=175.$ As new calls are received, we update the parameters $\alpha$ and $\beta.$

-Step 2: Suppose that 5 such calls are handled and all of them is associated with a suspicious transaction.
-Then, we update our probability distribution using parameters $\alpha = 75+5$ and
+Step 2: Suppose that 7 new calls are received and all of them is associated with a suspicious transaction.
+Then, we update our probability distribution using parameters $\alpha = 75+7$ and
 $\beta=175$

-Step 3: Suppose that 7 more calls are handled and none of them is associated with a suspicious transaction.
-Then, we update our probability distribution using parameters $\alpha = 80$ and
+Step 3: Suppose that 5 more calls are received and none of them is associated with a suspicious transaction.
+Then, we update our probability distribution using parameters $\alpha = 82$ and
-$\beta=175+7$
+$\beta=175+5$

-Step 4: Suppose that 7 more calls are handled and none of them is associated with a suspicious transaction.
-Then, we update our probability distribution using parameters $\alpha = 80$ and
+Step 4: Suppose that 110 more calls are handled and 50 of these calls are associated with a suspicious transaction.
+Then, we update our probability distribution using parameters $\alpha = 82$ and
-$\beta=175+7$
+$\beta=180+60$ and expectation becomes $82/(82+240) \approx 0.25$

 ![](/images/beta-distribution/Ex1.png){: .align-right .width-half} | ![](/images/beta-distribution/Ex2.png){: .align-right .width-half}

 ![](/images/beta-distribution/Ex3.png){: .align-right .width-half} | ![](/images/beta-distribution/Ex4.png){: .align-right .width-half}